Bread (TV series): Characters

 The Boswell family consisted of Nellie's philandering, free-spirited husband Freddie (Ronald Forfar) who spent most of the series with one foot in the family household, and the other with his mistress, the red-haired Irish siren Lilo Lil (Eileen Pollock).
 This union led to one of the series' most famous catchphrases, which Nellie frequently declared about Lilo Lil in a storm of rage: "She is a tart!"

 Eldest child Joey (Peter Howitt/Graham Bickley) was essentially the level-headed household head, with his leather trousers, classic Jaguar, and charming demeanor ("Greetings!" was his catchphrase), Joey was involved in tax fraud after making a fortune selling personalised number plates and not declaring this to the taxman.
 Throughout the series, Joey was in love with dour, demanding divorcee Roxy (Joanna Phillips-Lane), whom he finally married in the final series.
-The character was extremely popular for the first four series, and Peter Howitt was considered the series' heartthrob and break-out star.
+The character was extremely popular for the first four series, and Peter Howitt was considered the series' heartthrob and breakthrough star.
 When he decided to leave Bread to concentrate on directing and other acting opportunities, his replacement was not as popular with viewers, so the character wasn't as prominent in the later series.

 Second-eldest child Jack was the thoughtful, sensitive type who ran an antique-dealing business, often with disastrous results.
 Actor Victor McGuire was absent in series 4, and Jack went to America for a year.
 He returned in series 5 and eventually fell in love with an older woman, Leonora (Deborah Grant), who moved in across the road.
 Adrian (Jonathon Morris) was the theatrical poet, who had his poetry published ('My Granny's Bucket').
 His real name was Jimmy, but he changed his name to Adrian which he considered "less common".
 He endured relationships with several highly-sexed women and was frequently seen emerging red-faced from the bushes.

 The youngest Boswell son, Billy (Nick Conway), was loud-mouthed, annoying, and immature.
 He somehow managed to father Francesca with his miserable mistress Julie (Caroline Milmoe/Hilary Crowson) who lived across the road.
 Billy married Julie in series 3, but they were divorced by series 5, and Julie moved to Sefton Park (and left the series), leaving Billy devastated.
 Billy drove an old Volkswagen Beetle which constantly backfired when driven, as well as a van from the back of which he sold sandwiches.